Paying your rent and service charges

 Where can I pay?

 The automated payments kiosk in the Civic Centre reception area is available during normal opening hours.
-You can pay by cash or credit/debit card, and will need your Rent Payment swipe card or your tenancy/service charge reference number, which is required in order to make the payment.
-Please note that the kiosk does not accept payment by cheque.
+You can pay by cash and will need your Rent Payment swipe card or your tenancy/service charge reference number, which is required in order to make the payment.
+Please note that the kiosk does not accept payment by card or cheque.